bodrick/awesome/TOPICS.md

 *   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.

 ## intellisense

 *   [PowerShell/PowerShellEditorServices](https://github.com/PowerShell/PowerShellEditorServices) - A common platform for PowerShell development support in any editor or application!

-## language-server

-*   [PowerShell/PowerShellEditorServices](https://github.com/PowerShell/PowerShellEditorServices) - A common platform for PowerShell development support in any editor or application!